 Source: Bureau of Labor Statistics

-Educational Paths for Online Medical Assisting Associate Programs
+Educational Paths for Online Medical Assistant Associate Programs

 - Nursing: This degree examines the principles of nursing, ensuring students possess knowledge of science, nursing theory, and protocols.
 This path generally requires coursework in chemistry, anatomy, and behavioral sciences.

-- Healthcare management: This four-year degree helps students understand the complexities of the healthcare sector and the ethics of business so they easily identify connections between the two.
+- Healthcare management: This four-year degree helps students understand the complexities of the healthcare sector and the ethics of business so they can readily identify connections between the two.
 Graduates often work in hospital management, medical offices, and healthcare organizations.

 - Public health: Students in this program study how best to control disease outbreaks and protect the environment.
 In addition, learners examine health behavior and how public policy can influence public health practice.